WICG/nav-speculation/referrer_provided_prefetch_proxies.md

 ### Parsing model

-A UA should parse the new keys by:
+A UA will parse the new keys by:

 1. Let *referrerProvidedPrefetchProxyURL* be an empty URL.
 2. If input\["referrer\_provided\_prefetch\_proxy"\] exists: